 - Clélia Pech (Kent)

-- Alan Thompson (Cambridge)
+- Alan Thompson (Loughborough)

 For the first 25 years of its existence, the COW seminar was run by Miles Reid (Warwick) and Gregory Sankaran (Bath), who still maintain an active interest in its organisation.
 We also have an extensive network of local organisers, who assist with the planning of meetings.